This post was originally published on April 27, 2017 and updated on April 4, 2019.

 As I mentioned above, some kids engage in normal play involving the sexual parts of their bodies.
 Here are some of the behaviors that are normal for kids:

 - Playing exploratory “doctor” games in which they look at or touch one another’s private parts

-Concerning sexual behaviors in children generally include at least one of the following traits:
+Harmful sexual behaviors in children generally include at least one of the following elements:

-- Takes place between children several years apart in age
+- Takes place between children at least two or more years apart in age

 - Behavior continues despite parenting strategies (such as discipline)

 - Causes harm or potential harm (physical or emotional)

 - Simulates adult sexual acts or sexual acts popularized in pornography

 Here are some examples of harmful sexual behavior in children: